nf-core/pixelator/docs/output.md

 </details>

+This step uses the `pixelator single-cell analysis` command.
+Downstream analysis is performed on the `pxl` file generated by the previous stage.
+The results of the analysis is added to the pxl file.

+Currently, the following analysis can be performed (if enabled):

+- polarization scores (enable with `--compute_polarization`)
+- co-localization scores (enable with `--compute_colocalization`)

+This step can be skipped using the `--skip_analysis` option.

 ### Generate reports

-This step uses the `pixelator single-cell report` command.
-This step will collect metrics and outputs generated by previous stages and generate a report in HTML format for each sample.

-This step can be skipped using the `--skip_report` option.

 <details markdown="1">
 <summary>Output files</summary>